 The challenges experienced by the cannabis industry during the first years of legalization have provided many lessons upon which savvy investors can base their decisions.
-Wise business owners looking to enter or expand within the psychedelics market can also look to these lessons as a guide for best practices.
+Wise business owners and psychedelics investors looking to enter or expand within the psychedelics market can also look to these lessons as a guide for best practices.

 Let’s take a closer look:

 The early cannabis industry was powered by a strong spirit of entrepreneurship.
 Many founders also took on the role of CEO, and ultimately found that leading a billion dollar publicly traded company is very different from managing a small private business.
 The cannabis industry’s early failings were in many cases a direct result of inexperienced leadership.
 As the industry gained momentum, companies needed external assistance making effective decisions for business operations, finance, management, and governance.

 Lesson: Psychedelics companies should learn from this mistake by launching with an effective and experienced leadership team from the beginning.
 Financial expertise and business acumen need to be treated with equal importance to the scientific and cultivation components of the business.